Network Cluster-Robust Inference: Introduction

-Results due to \cite{jochmans2019fixed} show the practical importance of computing the spectrum to assess the precision of fixed-effect network regressions.
-Our paper highlights the usefulness of the spectrum for a different purpose, namely to assess the validity of cluster-robust methods.

-As noted by \cite{conley2018inference}, there is little work on how to best group observations into clusters even for non-network data.
-Partitioning space into equally-sized rectangles satisfies the boundary condition of \cite{bester2011inference}, but with irregularly spaced data, it may be possible to do better. \cite{ibragimov2016inference} provide a test for whether a finer cluster partition is valid compared to a coarser one.
-Recent work by \cite{mueller2021spatial} proposes novel standard errors using the principal components of the variance of a baseline spatial model.

 In the next section, we present the model.
-Then in \autoref{sov}, we summarize our main results and their intuition and make recommendations for empirical practice.
-We provide two empirical illustrations in \autoref{sapp}.
-In \autoref{smain}, we present the asymptotic theory and then show in \autoref{sspectra} that important classes of graphs lack quality clusters.
-In \autoref{smc}, we present simulation results comparing cluster-robust methods to tests using HAC estimators.
+In \autoref{sov}, we summarize our main results and their intuition and make recommendations for empirical practice.
+We present two empirical illustrations in \autoref{sapp} and the asymptotic theory in \autoref{smain}.
+We then provide theoretical and simulation evidence in \autoref{sspectra} showing that important classes of graphs lack quality clusters.
+In \autoref{smc}, we present simulation results on the finite-sample properties of cluster-robust methods and HAC estimators.
 Finally, \autoref{sconclude} concludes.